funnydevjsc/google-analytic-laravel-integrate/README.md

 ## Use Cases

-- Crawl and parse result from GA4
+- Crawl and parse result from GA4 with reformated and sorted values
 - Easy to understand and draw charts
 - Example crawler command